ramidem/hello-java/README.md

 ## Functions

 A function is a series of finite steps that accomplish some task.

+## Classes

+> A class is a user defined blueprint or prototype from which objects are created.
+It represents the set of properties or methods that are common to all objects of one type. [src](https://www.geeksforgeeks.org/classes-objects-java/)

+- A class can be instantiated by calling the **constructor** -- creates and initializes instances -- of a class that create an instance or object of the type of class.
+- Classes which contain attributes (properties) and behavior (methods) help organize code.
+- Some attributes are associated with each individual instance (instance variables).
+- Class variables or static variables are associated with the whole class.
+Use dot notation on an instantiated class to access the static variable.

 ## Recommendations
 - [ ] [Programming Foundations: Data Structures](https://www.linkedin.com/learning/programming-foundations-data-structures-2/understand-data-structures?autoAdvance=true&autoSkip=false&autoplay=true&resume=true)